 At Regan Peggs Solicitors, we have extensive experience and an excellent track record in dealing with the HSE at all stages of their investigations.
 Should you find your business under a health and safety investigation, we may be able to persuade the prosecutors to issue a caution rather than prosecute at court.

 We can also be present at any formal interviews with directors or members of staff, and can help you to avoid the adverse publicity that an investigation often brings.

 If your case does end up in court, unlike most other solicitors we won’t hand you over to a stranger to represent you: from start to finish, you’ll deal directly with us.
 And, if your business has an insurance policy that covers legal expenses, we may be able to work with your insurers to minimise the expense to you.

-So should you find yourself under investigation by HSE, don’t risk the future of your business.
+Don’t risk the future of your business by trying to go it alone during a health and safety investigation.
 Contact us today for a no-strings chat about your case, or request a callback and we’ll be in touch as soon as we can.